-The titles of the boxes tell you what information to enter.
-The completed Forms W-2 and W-3 in the example (see page H-7) show how the entries are made.
+You must report both cash and noncash wages in box 1, as well as tips and other compensation.
+The completed Forms W-2 and W-3 in the example (see page H-8) show how the entries are made.

 Employee's Portion of Taxes Paid by Employer.
 If you paid the employee's share of social security and Medicare taxes, the following rules apply.
-See pages H-5, H-6, and H-7.
+See pages H-6, H-7, and H-8.